 Doctrinal and devotional themes of Job, Psalms, Proverbs, Ecclesiastes, and Song of Songs.
 The literary structure of these books and of individual psalms, the nature of Hebrew poetry, and its use in the New Testament and the church.
 Prerequisites: Interpreting Biblical Themes (J) course or a 200-level biblical studies course.
-Offered: Occasionally.
+Offered: Spring, odd # years.